50+ Screen Free Activities for Kids That Will Actually Keep Them Busy

 Children running on grass, holding a colorful kite on a sunny day.

-• How do I start limiting screen time without causing meltdowns?
+• How do I reduce screen time without causing meltdowns?

-• How much screen-free time should kids have each day?
+• How much screen-free time do kids need each day?

-• Can screen-free activities really compete with the excitement of video games and YouTube?
+• Can screen-free activities really compete with video games and YouTube?

 Conclusion